 Failure-to-file penalty.
 If you do not file your return by the due date (including extensions), you may have to pay a failure-to-file penalty.
 The penalty is 5% of the tax not paid by the due date for each month or part of a month that the return is late.
 This penalty cannot exceed 25% of your tax, and it is reduced by the failure-to-pay penalty (discussed next) for any month both penalties apply.
 However, if you file your return more than 60 days after the due date or extended due date, the minimum penalty is the lesser of \$100 or 100% of the unpaid tax.
-You will not have to pay the penalty if you can show reasonable cause for not filing on time.
+You will not have to pay the penalty if you show that you failed to file on time because of reasonable cause and not because of willful neglect.

 Failure-to-pay penalty.
-You may have to pay a penalty of 1⁄2 of 1% of your unpaid taxes for each month or part of a month after the due date that the tax is not paid.
+You may have to pay a penalty of 1/2 of 1% of your unpaid taxes for each month or part of a month after the due date that the tax is not paid.
 This penalty cannot be more than 25% of your unpaid tax.
 You will not have to pay the penalty if you can show good reason for not paying the tax on time.
-This penalty does not apply during the automatic 4-month extension of time to file if you paid at least 90% of your actual tax liability before the original due date for your return.
+This penalty does not apply during the automatic 4-month extension of time to file if you paid at least 90% of your actual tax liability on or before the due date of your return and you pay the balance when you file the return.

-The monthly rate of the failure to pay penalty is half the usual rate (.25% instead of .50%) if an installment agreement is in effect for that month.
+The monthly rate of the failure-to-pay penalty is half the usual rate (.25% instead of .50%) if an installment agreement is in effect for that month.
 You must have filed your return by the due date (including extensions) to qualify for this reduced penalty.

 Penalty for frivolous return.
-You may have to pay a penalty of \$500 if you file a return that does not include enough information to figure the correct tax or that shows an incorrect tax amount due to either of the following reasons.
+You may have to pay a penalty of \$500 if you file a return that does not include enough information to figure the correct tax or that contains information clearly showing the tax you reported is substantially incorrect.